-3. THE ACOUSTIC MECHANISM?
+3. The acoustic mechanism?

 If the neutrino mechanism is eventually shown to work in the first few hundred milliseconds after bounce, perhaps due to 3D effects or better physics and numerics, this will be welcome news to supernova theorists.
 However, what if most of the time it does not?
-Recently, Burrows et al. (22; 23), using the code VULCAN/2D, have suggested an explosion driver that relies predominantly on acoustic power generated by vigorous core pulsations.
-First, within ~ 200 ms after bounce the stalled shock experiences the SASI with a period of $\sim 15-30$ milliseconds (ms) and begins to execute large deviations from sphericity.
+Recently, Burrows et al. [22,23], using the code VULCAN/2D, have suggested an explosion driver that relies predominantly on acoustic power generated by vigorous core pulsations.
+First, within ~ 200 ms after bounce the stalled shock experiences the SASI with a period of $\sim 15-30$ ms and begins to execute large deviations from sphericity.
 The growth of this outer shock instability saturates due to the generation of secondary shocks.
 Our calculations support the notion that all non-rotating progenitors that do not explode by an early neutrino mechanism experience the SASI, whose oscillation periods are best interpreted simply as the sound-travel-times across the shocked regions.
 However, this instability is not the primary agent of explosion.
 Rather, it is the acoustic power generated early on in the inner turbulent region stirred by the SASI-generated accretion plumes, and most importantly, but later on, by the consequent excitation and sonic damping of rapid core g-mode pulsations.
 An $\ell=1$ g-mode (not the SASI) with a period of ~ 3 ms grows at late times to be prominent around ~ 500 ms after bounce.
-Figure 2 portrays the temporal evolution of core oscillation frequencies for a representative model calculation.
+Fig. 2 portrays the temporal evolution of core oscillation frequencies for a representative model calculation.
+Fig. 3 provides a 3D snapshot in isodensity sheets of the $\ell=1$ dipolar pulsation of the inner core in a calculation from Burrows et al. [22,23].
+The accreting protoneutron star (PNS) then acts like a self-excited oscillator (see Section 3.1).
+The sound pulses radiated from the core steepen into shock waves that merge as they propagate into the outer mantle and deposit their energy and momentum with high efficiency.
+The ultimate source of the acoustic power is the gravitational energy of infall.
+We find that the associated acoustic power is sufficient to drive the explosion of all models studied to date > 500-1100 ms after bounce.
+The delay to explosion and its sudden onset is depicted in Fig. 4.
+The colors represent the Mach number of the matter.
+Note that the Mach number of the turbulence behind the shock increase with time, and that the secondary shock waves that emerge during the non-linear phase of the SASI and during the explosion are clearly in evidence.
+The angular distribution of the emitted sound is fundamentally aspherical and the acoustic power fills a growing cavity

-Fig. 2.- Colormap of the power spectrum of the fractional pressure variation $(P(R,\theta) - \langle P(R,\theta) \rangle{\theta})/\langle P(R,\theta) \rangle{\theta}$ at a radius $R=30\,\mathrm{km}$, as a function of time after bounce and frequency.
-For each time, a power spectrum is calculated from a sample of time snapshots covering $t\pm50\,\mathrm{ms}$, at a resolution of 0.5 ms. Note the emergence of power in the $\sim \!\!30\,\mathrm{Hz}$ ($\equiv \!\!3\,\mathrm{ms}$) $\ell=1$ g-mode, as well as the strengthening at late times of the first harmonic oscillation near $\sim \!\!\!675\,\mathrm{Hz}$.
-The $\ell=2$ component of the latter is of relevance for gravitational radiation emission.
+Fig. 2.
+Colormap of the power spectrum of the fractional pressure variation $(P(R,\theta) - \langle P(R,\theta) \rangle{\theta})/\langle P(R,\theta) \rangle{\theta}$ at a radius R = 30 km, as a function of time after bounce and frequency.
+For each time, a power spectrum is calculated from a sample of time snapshots covering $t \pm 50$ ms, at a resolution of 0.5 ms. Note the emergence of power in the $\sim 330\,\text{Hz}$ ($\equiv 3\,\text{ms}$) $\ell = 1\,\text{g-mode}$, as well as the strengthening at late times of the first harmonic oscillation near $\sim 675\,\text{Hz}$.
+The $\ell = 2$ component of the latter is of relevance for gravitational radiation emission.
 Note also the late-time evolution of the characteristic frequencies.
-Figure taken from the study by Burrows et al. (22).
+Figure taken from the study by Burrows et al. [22].